auth0/lock/README.md

 - `forgot_password submit`: emitted when the user clicks on the submit button of the "Forgot password" screen.
 - `signin submit`: emitted when the user clicks on the submit button of the "Login" screen.
 - `signup submit`: emitted when the user clicks on the submit button of the "Sign up" screen.
+- `signup error`: emitted when signup fails.
+Has the error as an argument.
 - `federated login`: emitted when the user clicks on a social connection button.
 Has the connection name and the strategy as arguments.

 ### show(options)